Blizarre/marache.net/content/post/aws-lambda-crawler.md

 +++

 [AWS Lambda](https://aws.amazon.com/lambda/) lets you run code (python2, nodejs, java, C#) in response to events.
 It is optimized for short-running code.
-I decided to use it to watch a webpage, looking for changes.
-When a specific value is under a threshold, I use [AWS SNS](https://aws.amazon.com/sns/), the notification system, to send myself a SMS once the desired value is reached.
+I decided to use it to watch a webpage, and notify me when a specific change happen.
+When a value gets under a threshold, I use [AWS SNS](https://aws.amazon.com/sns/), the notification system, to send myself a SMS alert.

 Lambda provides a small text editor (you can upload larger codebases if necessary) that you can use to edit and test your code.
-The lack of error-handling is intentional, as I will get notification of any failure, including the logs through the AWS Cloudwatch service.
+The lack of error-handling in my code is intentional, as I will get notification of any failure, including the stacktrace through the AWS Cloudwatch service.
 The same service (AWS Cloudwatch Events), was used as the event source to run the Lambdas.

-I have been very impressed by the power of Lambdas: I manager to finish this project in half an hour, and it is running very well ever since.
+I have been very impressed by the power of Lambdas: I managed to finish this project in half an hour, and it is running very well ever since.

 {{< highlight python >}}
 import urllib2